 Elizabeth died in September 1850, aged 39, leaving Joseph with daughters Fanny, Ann and Jane.

-we should see George Topliss, the basket maker, busy with cane and withy; he always welcomed us with a smile and kind words.
+“At another door …. we should see George Topliss, the basket maker, busy with cane and withy; he always welcomed us with a smile and kind words”.

-This is unlikely to be basket maker George Toplis senior, husband of Ann (nee Dakin), who died in March 1860, aged 75.
+Adeline’s description is unlikely to be of basket maker George Toplis senior, husband of Ann (nee Dakin), who died in March 1860, aged 75.

 It is more likely to be his oldest son George junior, also a basket maker, living with his wife Sarah (nee Potts), daughter of West Hallam-born labourer Simon and Mary (nee Simpson), whom he had married in 1858.